edson-junior/rock-paper-scissors/README.md

 * [Edson Junior](https://github.com/edson-junior)

+See also the list of [contributors](https://github.com/edson-junior/btc-converter/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details